gh-cguzman/nf_wishbone/README.md

 nextflow run gh-cguzman/nf_tfbscov -r main -profile robin14 --input input.tsv
 ```

 **NOTE:** This command assumes that you are working in an environment that has all the necessary packages installed.
-Docker is not available on GCG's `robin14`.

 ## TODO

+1. Create docker containers for each step to ensure reproducibility.

 ## CHANGELOG